 They’re also highly decentralized, with each regional team given the freedom to structure their United Way partnership in the way that will best resonate with the branch staff.
 To balance this flexibility with the company’s larger philanthropic goals, Enterprise brings a United Way staff member and partner agency representative to each quarterly managers meeting to discuss a key issue that Enterprise is addressing through United Way.

-“What I really appreciate about our United Way partnership is that the relationship managers provide us with great direction, yet at the same time great customization,” she continued.
+“What I really appreciate about our United Way partnership is that the relationship managers provide us with great direction, yet at the same time great customization,” Bennett said.
 “They really get to know us personally.”

-Enterprise also has a high percentage of employees fresh out of college who may not be as familiar with local community needs, so Kaniche worked with United Way to fill knowledge gaps – educating staff on what United Way does, why Enterprise has partnered with local United Ways for more than 60 years, and what impact that produces in each market.
+Enterprise also has a high percentage of employees fresh out of college who may not be as familiar with local community needs, so Bennett worked with United Way to fill knowledge gaps – educating staff on what United Way does, why Enterprise has partnered with local United Ways for more than 60 years and what impact that produces in each market.